warandstar/mirroredCommCommCorgis/README.md

 ## Server
 By: Kevin and Sashu
-Will use Python WebSockets and (hopefully) PostgreSQL
+Will use Express.js with WebSockets and (hopefully) PostgreSQL

 ### Supported commands
 For the minimum viable product we want update player location